 Wheat Rigatoni Pasta(ContainsGluten)

 Put a large saucepan of water with a generous pinch of salt on to boil for the pasta.
-Halve, peel and chop the onion into roughly 1⁄2cm pieces.
+Halve, peel and chop the onion into small pieces.
 Peel and grate the garlic (or use a garlic press).
-Halve, then remove the core from the yellow pepper and cut into 1⁄2cm slices.
-Pop your kettle on to boil.
+Halve the pepper and discard the core and seeds.
+Chop into small pieces.

 Heat a splash of oil in a frying pan on high heat.
 When the oil is hot, add the beef mince and cook until browned, 5-6 mins.
 Use a wooden spoon to break it up as it cooks.
 Season with salt and pepper.
 Add the onion and yellow pepper.
 Cook until soft, 5-7 mins.
 Stir in the garlic, dried thyme and tomato purée.
 Cook for 1 minute more.
 Add the finely chopped tomatoes.

 While the pasta is cooking, make the salsa.
 Finely chop the black olives and chop the vine tomato into 1⁄2cm cubes.
 Pop them in a mixing bowl with the olive oil (see ingredients for amount), season with salt and pepper, mix together and set aside.

 When the pasta is cooked, drain in a colander (reserve a splash of the cooking water).
 Taste the ragu and season with more salt and pepper if necessary.
 Combine with the pasta and mix well (add a little of the cooking water if you think it looks too dry).
 Serve in deep bowls, topped with the salsa and sprinkled with the hard Italian cheese.
 Buon appetito!